Yashvardhan-Asthana/CodeClauseInternship_Credit-Card-Fraud-Detection/README.md

 - Libraries: `pandas`, `scikit-learn`, `xgboost`, `imbalanced-learn`

 ## Dataset
-The dataset is sourced from Kaggle and includes features like amt, city, merchant, and category, with is_fraud as the target column.
+The dataset is sourced from Kaggle and includes features like 'trans_date_trans_time, cc_number, amt, city, state, first_name, last_name, merchant, and category, with is_fraud as the target column.

 ## Workflow
+Download Dataset: Searching web and downloaded dataset from Kaggle online data science platform.
 Load Dataset: Load and analyze the dataset for missing values and class distribution.
-Preprocessing: Encode categorical features, balance data using SMOTE, and scale numeric features.
+Preprocessing data: Encode categorical features, balance data using SMOTE, and scale numeric features.
 Train Models: Train Random Forest, XGBoost, Logistic Regression, and a Voting Classifier.
 Evaluate Models: Assess accuracy and other metrics for all models.
 Interactive Prediction: Use the trained Voting Classifier to classify transactions.

 ## Output
-Model metrics and evaluation reports.
-Fraud classification based on user input.
+The model takes 'amount', 'city', 'merchant name' and 'category' as input from the user and predicts the output as 'Fraud' or 'Non-Fraud'.

 ## Acknowledgments
-Dataset from Kaggle.
+Dataset is collected from Kaggle.
-Project inspired by real-world fraud detection challenges.
+This project is assigned by CodeClause IT Company as a part of 'Data Science Internship'.